 Easy ways to learn new skills

 If you want to learn a new skill the good news is there are loads of learning options at your fingertips and lots of them are free or offer a free trial.
-A quick online search is a good place to start, but here’s a few ideas to get you going:
+A quick online search is a good place to start, but here are a few ideas to get you going:

 - Not just the home of cute cats, YouTube is actually packed with useful stuff too.
 Check out free how-to films and tutorials on subjects ranging from Photoshop to pattern cutting

 - Want to boost your digital skills?
-Treehouse offers online courses in web-design, coding and business and has a free 7-day trial
+Treehouse offers online courses in web design, coding and business and has a free 7-day trial

 Free online courses from top universities